hpcloud/stackato-service-couchdb/README.md

 ## Prerequisites

-Make sure you followed the Stackato [quickstart guide](http://docs.stackato.com/quick-start/index.html).
+Make sure you followed the [Stackato quickstart guide](http://docs.stackato.com/quick-start/index.html) before continuing.

-**Tip:**: To find out the Cloud Controller API URL for a **microcloud**, run this command on the stackato VM:
+**Tip**: To find out the Cloud Controller API URL for a **microcloud**, run this command on the stackato VM:

     echo api.`hostname`.local